CSIRO-enviro-informatics/addrcatch-linkset/README.md

 ![](ac.png)
 **Figure 1**: A geocoded address ('+', top layer) linked to a catchment polygon (bottom layer).
 Each *link* in this Linkset states a geocoded address ID, a catchment ID, the relationship type (always `geo:sfWithin`), a method used to make the link and the ID of the link itself.

-This is a LOC-I Project Linkset which is a specialised Dataset containing [RDF](https://www.w3.org/2001/sw/wiki/RDF) links between other LOC-I Project Linked Data Datasets.
+This is a LocI Project Linkset which is a specialised Dataset containing [RDF](https://www.w3.org/2001/sw/wiki/RDF) links between other LocI Project Linked Data Datasets.
 It is formulated according to the [VoID Linkset](https://www.w3.org/TR/void/) definition meaning that in addition to the actual links, some whole-of-Linkset metadata about who created the links and when is present as a dataset header.

-## LOC-I Linksets's additional information
+## LocI Linksets's additional information
 In addition to expected VoID Linkset information, this Linkset presents some additional per-link information.
 Where VoID would typically have a link of the form:

 ```
 <DATATASET_A_OBJECT_ID_AA> <PREDICATE_X> <DATASET_B_OBJECT_ID_BB> .
 ```
-showing that `OBJECT_AA` from `DATASET_A` is linked to `OBJECT_BB` from `DATASET_B` via the predicate `PREDICATE_X`, this Linkset, and other LOC-I Linksets has links of the form:
+showing that `OBJECT_AA` from `DATASET_A` is linked to `OBJECT_BB` from `DATASET_B` via the predicate `PREDICATE_X`, this Linkset, and other LocI Linksets has links of the form:

 ```
 <STATEMENT_ID_N>